SteHeRa/full-stack-search/README.md

 The new restful endpoint `/search` accepts a query `searchTerm` that is used to generate a regular expression to search the MongoDB for matches.
 I had intended to add pagination to this endpoint to help limit the number of results that would come back from the search but in the interest of time I didn't.

 The endpoint queries the database 3 times.
 Once to find `hotels` with matching hotel names OR matching chain names, once to find `cities` and once to find `countries`.
 When writing these queries I considered whether it would be more performant to write the query for `hotels` to also match on `city` and `country` or to write the query for `cities` and `countries` to 'include' hotels.
 I'm honestly not sure which approach is more performant, especially considering my implementation where I map the included hotels into the hotels response property but I was more interested in trying to use the aggregate operation with $lookup as I haven't used this with my limited experience with MongoDB and wanted to give it a try.
-My gut tells me this is a more performant approach, but as I've said I'm not sure.
+My gut tells me this is a more performant approach, but as I've said I'm not sure and I don't think there is a enough data to be able to reasonably run benchmarks/compare performance.

 I've used react router for routing on the front as it's a SPA router that I'm familiar with.

 The api call creates a new connection with MongoDB every time it's called and closes the connection every time it resolves.
 If I were to spend a bit more time on this task I would change this so the server/api uses a singleton for the MongoDB client and re-uses the same connection for multiple queries or set up a connection pool to handle this.

+Also if I were to spend more time on this I would want to add automated tests.

 ### Database structure